 Internal team resources diversify membership in your sales team, engineering team, IT (information technology) team, you-name-it.
 Create more enduring business outcomes and solutions for your customers.

 This strategy is easier said than done.
 Your first instinct is to “widen” your cache of internal team resources by seeking out folks from other departments whose mindset is closest to your own.
 If you are in sales, you turn your gaze to marketing.
-If you are in engineering it is logical to consider IT folks as adjuncts.
+And if you are in engineering it is logical to consider IT folks as adjuncts.

 While this tactic widens your team bandwidth a blip or two, consider what type of internal team resources would confer a strategic advantage to your team, over time.

 Then move one millimeter outside your comfort zone.
-The internal team resources which are key to finding excellence in execution of strategy are not necessarily the guys and gals in the next department over.
+First, internal team resources which are key to finding excellence in execution of strategy are not necessarily the guys and gals in the next department over.

-The key to achieving continuous excellence in the execution of strategy is cross-pollinating your team with people you don’t normally associate with.
+Also, the key to achieving continuous excellence in the execution of strategy is cross-pollinating your team with people you don’t normally associate with.
 Except when your team is in crisis.

 When you have the folks who get your team out of messes as members of your permanent team, you all are on your way to some innovative outcomes for your customers.